 Did you know that I was actually once convicted of that much feared crime of college plagiarism?
 The one that they like to pretend is worse than a chilling murder-rape?
 It’s actually a true story this time, unlike all of those other ridiculous anecdotes I tell that invariably star me as the hero.
 The only little detraction from this story I’m about to self-indulgently regale is the fact that I was actually done for self-plagiarism.
-That’s right – because I submitted two essays for two different modules that had some admittedly similar paragraphs, the Evil Computer flagged me as a big fat plagiarism number and I was summoned for a chat with one of the lecturers in question, who inevitably was Jewish.
+That’s right – because I submitted two essays for two different modules that had some admittedly similar paragraphs, the Evil Computer flagged me as a big fat plagiarism number and I was summoned for a chat with one of the lecturers in question, who looked like Milhouse with a goatee.

 Battletoads in Battlemaniacs (1993)

 The word ‘impossible’ has become regarded as such a dirty, negative word that simply entering it into Google Images throws up all kinds of “motivational” images that decry the word.
 Really?
 It’s a fine word: it puts a perfect stopper in any unreasonable request that should come your way.
 Nail the exam results you require while maintaining a dece social life and enough sleep?
 Impossible!
 Achieve that fine alcohol equilibrium of being fully confident yet fully in control?
 Impossible!
 Keep a hold of your sanity when people make the same ‘could of’, ‘loose’ and ‘you’re/your’ mistakes over and over again?
 Impossible!
 Yes, we should strive to better ourselves.
 And yes, we shouldn’t give up at the outset.
 But sometimes the odds are simply so insurmountable that you’re well entitled to give the ghastly task coming your way a quick up-and-down look before proudly declaring, “Nup!”

 Continue reading “Impossible is a word, not a state of mind”